keithalewis/math/uf.md

 ## Cash Flow

 Instruments entail _cash flows_; stocks pay dividends, bonds pays coupons, futures have margin adjustments.
+Currencies and commodities do not have cash flows, but they may involve third party payments to exchange or store them.
-These cause changes to positions.
+Cash flows cause changes to positions.
 If instrument $i$ pays cash flow $C_t(i,i')$ per share of $i$ in instrument
 $i'$ at time $t$ then holding $(i,a,e)$ at time $t$ will cause $(i',a C_t(i,i'),e)$ to be included in the position of $e$ at $t$.
 Usually $i'$ is the native